 More widely, we’ll equip you with the kinds of intellectual and analytical skills that are attractive to many employers.
 Politics graduates are to be found in commerce and industry, as well as the civil service, journalism, law and teaching.

 The quality of teaching in Politics at Stirling has received the highest rating and we offer the chance of a semester at the University of Gothenburg.

-A-levels or Advanced Highers ABB to include Politics/ Government and Politics or Modern Studies.
+To include Politics / Government and Politics or Modern Studies.

 Modes of study

 You will take Politics plus two other subjects in Year 1.

 Semesters 1 - 4